unic/bob-lofty/docs/README.md

 ## Unicorn Authentication
 So that Lofty can execute an Unicorn synchronisation, it must authenticate it against Unicorn.
 To do so there is a UnicornSharedSecret.
 The UnicornSharedSecret can either be configured directly in Bob.config with the `<UnicornSharedSecret>` key or alternatively the `UnicornSharedSecretFile` key can be used.
-This file needs to contain a path to a plain-text fail containing the key.
+This key needs to contain a path to a plain-text file containing the key.
 If both are set and the file referenced in `UnicornSharedSecretFile` exists on the system `UnicornSharedSecretFile` will preceed over `UnicornSharedSecret`.